-The Trust has a team of School Improvement Partners (SIPs) providing high-quality support to the Principals and their teams.
+The Trust has a team of School Improvement Partners (SIPs) providing high-quality support to the Headteachers and their teams.
 They ensure that there is regular, objective feedback on standards in all of the Trust schools.
-The School Improvement Team also provides support to 5 Lancashire Secondary schools via a service- level agreement.
+The School Improvement Team continued to provide support to a few Lancashire Secondary schools via a service-level agreement.
+Leaders also provided Trust School Improvement Offer (TSIO) funded by the DfE for a number of Lancashire Schools.

 Governance is very much strengthened across the Trust with greater alignment between the level of support and challenge offered by local governing bodies.
-An appointment has been made of an experienced governance professional to support the work of the governors and trustees.
+We have appointed new Trustees to the Board as recommended by the Department for Education.